MicrosoftDocs/azure-dev-docs/articles/java/ee/jboss-eap-on-aro.md

    :::image type="content" source="media/jboss-eap-on-aro/application-running-openshift.png" alt-text="Screenshot of OpenShift application running.":::

 1. The application shows you the name of the pod that serves the information.
 To verify the clustering capabilities, you could add some Todos.
-Then delete the pod with the name indicated in the **Server Host Name** field that appears on the application `(oc delete pod <pod name>)`, and once deleted, create a new Todo on the same application window.
+Then, delete the pod with the name indicated in the **Server Host Name** field that appears on the application by using `oc delete pod <pod-name>`, and after it's deleted, create a new Todo on the same application window.
 You can see that the new Todo is added via an Ajax request and the **Server Host Name** field now shows a different name.
 Behind the scenes, the OpenShift load balancer dispatched the new request and delivered it to an available pod.
 The Jakarta Faces view is restored from the HTTP session copy stored in the pod that's processing the request.
 Indeed, you can see that the **Session ID** field didn't change.
 If the session isn't replicated across your pods, you get a Jakarta Faces `ViewExpiredException`, and your application doesn't work as expected.

 ## Clean up resources